Psychology Internship in Health Service Psychology

 Attendance at Division or Departmental Meetings and Functions: Our program values collaboration with other campus members and exposure to the larger picture of university functions.
 Thus, psychology interns attend various meetings throughout the year that involve the larger staff and faculty of San José State University.
 These include: Division of Student Affairs Professional Development Day, Division of Student Affairs Town Hall Meetings, and various university social functions or celebrations.

 Other Training Opportunities:

 Case Presentations: Psychology interns are required to give a minimum of two formal case presentations over the course of the training year.
-Case presentations are delivered during the Group Supervision meetings.
+Case presentations are delivered during the Group Supervision meetings (1 presentation per semester).
 Supervisors may assist trainees in any manner they wish with case presentations (e.g., review write-up, attend presentation.).
 The psychology intern will receive feedback from the group supervision leaders and this information may be provided to the primary supervisor for inclusion in semester evaluations.

 Grand Rounds: CAPS values ongoing trainings for all levels of trainees and clinicians and staff.
 Thus, CAPS provides between 1-3 continuing education trainings each academic year.
 These presentations may be provided by staff/faculty within the Department or by outside presenters.

-Our training program for psychology interns is for 2000 hours of Supervised Professional Experience (SPE), accrued over 12 months completing 1900 hours is our minimum requirement.
+Our training program requires a minimum of 1900 hours of Supervised Professional Experience (SPE) and strongly encourage our Psychology Interns to complete 2000 hours to meet various state licensure requirements.
 Training generally begins around mid-August.
 We will solicit 4 psychology interns.
 Psychology interns are expected to be available during CAPS business hours: 8:00 AM - 5:00 PM, Mondays through Fridays.

 APPLICATION AND SELECTION PROCESS: